Get from zero to your first data-backed answer in under 5 minutes.

 3. Ask your first question

-Go to the Home page and type a question in plain language:
+Go to the Home page and type a question in plain English:

 - “What were our top 10 deals last quarter?”